RIT-Environmental-Genomics/PrimerDesign/primerdesign_cl.md

 > **NOTE:** You should have received an email with your username and password info for accessing Oedipus.
 I *do not* have access to this information.

 ### Accessing the cluster via terminal
-To access the cluster remotely, you will use <code style="color : lightskyblue">ssh</code>.
+To access the cluster remotely, you will use <code>ssh</code>.
 Remember to change "XXX" to your assigned username.
 ```
 ssh XXX@oedipus.bioinformatics.rit.edu
 ```